Get insider access

 -5.36 dB

-The treble accuracy is disappointing.
-The response is inconsistent across the entire range.
-The low treble is very veiled, resulting in a loss of definition in the upper harmonics of vocals.
+The Sony ULT WEAR have poor treble target compliance is poor.
+The response is uneven across the entire range, which causes different frequencies to jump out or sound distant.
+The low treble is very veiled, resulting in a loss of definition in the upper harmonics of vocals that sounds warm but unclear.
 This extends to the lower part of the mid-mid, after which the response peaks.
-As a result, lower-pitched sibilants, like S and T sounds, can sound dull and lispy, but higher-pitched sounds, like cymbals, can be bright and piercing.
+As a result, lower-pitched sibilants, like S and T sounds, can sound dull and lispy, but higher-pitched sounds, like the harmonic content of cymbals, can come across as bright and piercing.

 7.7